websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/configuring-product-visibility-using-account-groups.md

 # Configuring Product Visibility Using Account Groups

-By default, all products are viewable in the Catalog.
-However, users can limit which products are available based on Account Groups.
+By default, all products are visible in the Catalog.
+However, users can limit a product's visibility based on Account Groups.

 ## Prerequisites